-Subjects with normal calf circumference accounted for the highest proportion in both men and women, with 60% of men and 60.4% of women falling into this category.
+The patients with normal calf circumference accounted for the highest proportion in both men and women, with 60% of men and 60.4% of women falling into this category.
 The proportion of subjects with high-risk calf circumference measurements was 33.3% in men and 24.5% in women.
-The smallest group comprised those with calf circumference measurements at moderate risk, with 6.7% of men and 15.1% of women.
-(Table 1)
+The smallest group comprised those with calf circumference measurements at moderate risk, with 6.7% of men and 15.1% of women (Table 1).